Yeerongpilly

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Yeerongpilly has 25 active public transport stops offering a mix of train and bus services.
-These stops are served by 30 routes, collectively facilitating 3,987 weekly passenger trips.
-Transport accessibility is rated excellent with residents typically located 118 meters from the nearest stop.
-The area, predominantly residential, sees most residents commuting outward.
+Yeerongpilly has 25 active public transport stops serving a mix of train and bus services.
+These stops are covered by 30 different routes that together facilitate 3,987 weekly passenger trips.
+The area's transport accessibility is rated excellent with residents typically located 118 meters from the nearest stop.
+Primarily residential, most commuters travel outward.
 Cars remain the dominant mode at 66%, followed by train at 17% and bus at 6%.
 Vehicle ownership averages 1.2 per dwelling, below the regional average.

-According to the 2021 Census, 27.0% of residents work from home, a figure possibly influenced by COVID-19 conditions.
-Service frequency averages 569 trips per day across all routes, equating to approximately 159 weekly trips per individual stop.
+According to the 2021 Census, a high 27.0% of residents work from home, which may reflect COVID-19 conditions.
+Service frequency averages 569 trips per day across all routes, equating to approximately 159 weekly trips per stop.

 Frequently Asked Questions - Transport